cfeduke/gradle-spark/README.md

 # Spark/Gradle/IntelliJ Project Template

+May 2019:
-Spark version:		2.4.0
+* Spark version:		2.4.0
-Scala version: 		2.11.8
+* Scala version: 		2.11.8
-Java runtime version: 	1.8
+* Java runtime version: 	1.8

-As of 05/2019 these are the same settings used in the Databricks cloud environment.
+These are the same settings used in the Databricks cloud environment.

-This template is based off of [an article by Faizan Ahemad](https://medium.com/@faizanahemad/apache-spark-setup-with-gradle-scala-and-intellij-2eeb9f30c02a) and has been updated accordingly.
+This template is based off of [an article by Faizan Ahemad](https://medium.com/@faizanahemad/apache-spark-setup-with-gradle-scala-and-intellij-2eeb9f30c02a) and has had its dependencies updated appropriately.

 ## Getting Started (from scratch)

-For a completely new environment, install [SDKMAN!](https://sdkman.io/) and install Java 1.8.
+For a completely new environment, install [SDKMAN!](https://sdkman.io/) and then install Java 1.8 and Gradle.

 ```bash
 $ sdk install java 8.0.212-zulu # 05/2019 current 1.8 version